-Recent advances in wireless audio streaming ([1],[2]) and the increase of heterogeneous networks like the Internet introduced problems such as bitrate fluctuation, different target channel capacities or storage costs for multi-bitrate files.
-Storing the data in an embedded manner can address this issue in a generic manner.
+Recent advances in sparse signal representation ([1, 2, 3]) have increased the interest to apply these methods on audio data ([4, 5]) and led to the demand for an efficient compression scheme of sparse audio representations.
+Moreover, the increase of heterogeneous networks like the Internet introduced problems such as bitrate fluctuation, different target channel capacities or storage costs for multi-bitrate files.
+Storing the data in an embedded manner using significance-trees can address this issues in a generic manner.

-Bitplane coding and significance-trees have been successfully applied to image coding ([3],[4]).
+Bitplane coding and significance-trees have been successfully applied to image coding ([6],[7]).
 Such coding schemes successfully capture the structure of the wavelet-based image representation, making very efficient sorting passes and a low number of sorting bits possible.
-Such natural rigid correlations cannot be found in audio signal representations like the MDCT transform, necessitating the derivation of optimal significance-trees in a data dependent manner.
+Such natural rigid correlations cannot be found in audio signal representations like e.g. the MDCT transform, necessitating the derivation of optimal significance-trees in a data dependent manner.

-How to generate these significance-trees capturing the variant spectral distribution of audio data and the principle of our progressive compression scheme, called combined significance-tree quantization (CSTQ) using these significance-trees, are discussed in Section 2.
-In Section 3, we present experimental results on audio compression including subjective listening tests.
+How to generate these significance trees capturing the variant spectral distribution of audio data and the principle of our progressive compression scheme using these significance-trees, referred to as significance tree coding (STC), are discussed in Section 2.
+In Section 3, we present experimental results on sparse audio representations including subjective listening tests.